Amazon EC2 And S3 As A Cloud-Based Distributed Computing System

 What is Distributed Storage, and how does it work?

-A distributed computing file system is a type of architecture that allows data to be shared among numerous physical servers and, in some cases, multiple data centers.
+A distributed computing file system is a type of architecture.
+It allows data to be shared among numerous physical servers and, in some cases, multiple data centers.
 It normally consists of a storage cluster with data synchronization and coordination mechanism between cluster nodes.

 Highly scalable cloud service storage technologies like Amazon S3 & Microsoft’s Cloud Blob Storage and distributed storage solutions like Cloudian Hyperstore rely on distributed storage.